Growing a start-up with a new product

 The savings product needed to fit within the overall existing navigation and structure of the platform, and there had to be a way to navigate to and from the Save and Investment products.

 By adding a new home screen and nesting the products, I was able to give customers an overview of their overall position and a simple way to navigate between their products.
-This new structure also provided a clear path for scaling.
+This new structure supported the usability findings while also providing a clear path for scaling.

 Working with the developers to build out this new structure involved a lot of cross-domain collaboration and stakeholder management within the mobile and web domains.